 A number of studies have linked learning spaces with student achievement.
-For example, in the University of Salford Study,
+For example, a study from the University of Salford said;

 “Classroom design could be attributed to a 25% impact, positive or negative, on a student’s progress over the course of an academic year.
 The difference between the best- and worst-designed classrooms covered?
 A full year’s worth of academic progress. ” 2

 With the innovation of mobile devices, computers and communication technologies, there are now various forms and functions that allow students to obtain information.